Bhushan-Wagh98/notes/README.md

 - We had to learn about many CSS properties that we didn't know before.

-- Our skills in JavaScript, Local Storage, ES6, DOM Manipulation and import-export became better.
+- Our skills in JavaScript, React.JS, socket.io, etc became better.

 - We all learned how to plan a project and execute that.